India–Indonesia relations: Religious ties

 The Indian Epics — the Ramayana and the Mahabharata — play an important role in Indonesian culture and history, and are popular amongst Indonesians to this day.
 In the open theatres of the Prambanan in Java, Javanese Muslims perform the Ramayana dance during full moon nights.
 An example of deep Hindu-Buddhist influence in Indonesian history is ninth century Borobudur and Prambanan temples.
 Even after the adoption of Islam, the link between two countries remained strong; not only because India has a significant population of Muslims herself.
 Indonesian Islamic architecture, especially in Sumatra, has been deeply influenced by Indian Mughal architecture, evident in the Baiturrahman Grand Mosque in Aceh and Medan's Great Mosque.

 Cultural admiration is not one-sided however, Indians also relate closely to Indonesian culture, especially Hindu Balinese culture.
 During his visit to Java and Bali in 1927, Rabindranath Tagore, an Indian poet, was so enamored to Bali and said "Wherever I go on the island, I see God".
 Then 23 years later in 1950, Pandit Jawaharlal Nehru hailed Bali as the "Morning of the World".

-India and Indonesia officially opened the diplomatic relations since 3 March 1951.
+India and Indonesia officially signed a treaty of friendship on 3 March 1951.
 In 1955, Indian Prime Minister Jawaharlal Nehru and Indonesian President Sukarno were among the five founders of the Non-aligned Movement.

 Throughout their shared history, most of relations between India and Indonesia were harmonious and peaceful, except during 1965 war with India.
 At that time, Indonesia offered to provide Pakistan with military help, and 'to seize Andaman and Nicobar Islands' of India so as to distract it from the Kashmir front, eventually mobilising submarines to help Pakistan.
 A maritime boundary agreement between the two countries was issued in New Delhi on 14 January 1977.